SuryaNarayanaa/unbound-hack/README.md

 1. User enters API key in login form
 2. Key is stored in localStorage (if "Remember key" is checked)
-3. Key is sent with every API request via `X-API-Key` header
+3. Key is sent with every API request via `X-API-Key` header or passed to Convex functions
 4. Backend hashes the key and looks up user
 5. User information is returned if key is valid
 6. Invalid keys return 401 Unauthorized